-The Tier 1 approach needs emission factors for all relevant pollutants that integrate all subprocesses within the industry from inputting raw materials to the final shipment of the products off site.
-The default emission factor for total suspended particulates (TSP) as given in Table 3.1 has been extracted from the Best Available Techniques Reference (BREF) document for cement and lime production (European Commission, 2001) and represents the sum of all TSP emissions during lime production (kiln, hydrating and grinding).
+The Tier 1 approach needs emission factors for all relevant pollutants that integrate all sub-processes within the industry from inputting raw materials to the final shipment of the products off site.
+The default emission factor for total suspended particulates (TSP) as given in Table 3.1 has been extracted from the Best Available Techniques Reference (BREF) document for cement and lime production (European Commission, 2001) and represents worst case TSP emissions (i.e. uncontrolled process) during lime production (kiln, hydrating and grinding).

-PM10 and PM2.5 emission factors have been estimated using the particulates profile suggested in the Coordinated European Particulate Matter Emission Inventory Program (CEPMEIP) (Visschedijk et al., 2004).
+PM{10} and $PM{2.5}$ emission factors have been estimated using the particulates profile suggested in the Coordinated European Particulate Matter Emission Inventory Program (CEPMEIP) (Visschedijk et al., 2004).
+The BC emission factor is based on Chow et al. (2011) and related to $PM{2.5}$.